Fiat Chrysler to pay around $650M in emissions cheating case

-WASHINGTON (AP) — Fiat Chrysler will pay more than $650 million to settle allegations of cheating on emissions tests.
+WASHINGTON (AP) — Fiat Chrysler will pay more than $650 million to settle allegations that it cheated on emissions tests involving more than 104,000 Jeep SUVs and Ram pickup trucks, a person with the knowledge of the settlement told The Associated Press on Wednesday.

-That’s according to a person with knowledge of the settlement but unauthorized to discuss it publicly who spoke Wednesday to The Associated Press on condition of anonymity.
+The Italian-American automaker will be required to pay around $311 million in fines to the federal government and California regulators, according to the person, who wasn’t authorized to discuss the settlement publicly and spoke to The Associated Press on condition of anonymity.

-The person said the Italian-American automaker will be required to pay around $311 million in fines to the federal government and California.
-The company will also need to pay about $280 million to compensate owners.
-Another $72 million will be paid to settle claims made by other states.
+Under the deal, the company will also need to pay about $280 million to compensate vehicle owners — resulting in payouts of about $2,800 per owner — as well as another $72 million to settle claims made by other states, the person said.

-Authorities say the vehicles were equipped with diesel engines programmed to run pollution controls during lab tests that would turn off under certain conditions on the road.
+Federal officials allege that the 104,000 Jeep Grand Cherokees and Ram pickups, made between 2014 and 2016, were equipped with diesel engines programmed to run pollution controls during lab tests that would turn off under certain conditions on the road.

 Most Read Business Stories